MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 ```

 Set the permission level of the given player.
 It raises `TypeError` if
-the value parameter doesn\'t proper represent a permission level
+the value parameter doesn't proper represent a permission level

 Parameter *player*: The name of the player that you want to set his/her
 permission level

 Parameter *value*: The target permission level you want to set the
 player to.
-It can be an int or a str as long as it\'s related to the
+It can be an int or a str as long as it's related to the
 permission level.
-Available examples: 1, \'1\', \'user\'
+Available examples: 1, '1', 'user'

 ### Command